suren-atoyan/x-python/README.md

 // { result: undefined, error: null, stdout: 'test', stderr: '' }
 ```

-Of cource you can exec multiline code snippets:
+Of course you can exec multiline code snippets:

 ```javascript
 import * as xPython from '@x-python/core';